tanlandy/Road_to_Tech/05HashMap/cheetsheet.md

 Long, Integer, etc

 ### Template

-1. need more information rather than only the key.
+1. Using hash map to find duplicates.
 ```
 /*
- * Template for using hash map to find duplicates.
+ *
  * Replace ReturnType with the actual type of your return value.
  */
 ReturnType aggregateByKey_hashmap(List<Type>& keys) {